yalue/hip_plugin_framework/README.md

     iterations of each plugins start only when all plugins have completed their previous iteration.
 By default, each plugin only waits for its own previous iteration to complete.>,
-  "plugins": [
+  "omit_block_times": <Boolean.
+Optional, defaults to false.
+If true, block
+    times will not be listed in results JSON files.
+Instead, the block_times field will always be set to an empty array.
+This can save time and space when running experiments where you don't care about block times.
+They'll still be recorded by plugins--just not written to the output file.>, "plugins": [
     {
       "filename": <String.
 Required.
 The path to the plugin shared library,